geraintluff/tv4/README.md

 ##### addFormat(format, validationFunction)

 Add a custom format validator.
-(There are no built-in format validators.)
+(There are no built-in format validators.
+Several common ones can be found [here](https://github.com/ikr/tv4-formats) though)

 * `format` is a string, corresponding to the `"format"` value in schemas.
 * `validationFunction` is a function that either returns: